Search by category, archive or keyword

 “If you had just come and talked to me, I would have gone to treatment.
 Now that you pulled this intervention, I am not going anywhere.”

-- Events Coming Up – As if their presence at the event under the influence of drugs or alcohol is a good idea.
+- Events coming up – As if their presence at the event under the influence of drugs or alcohol is a good idea.
 Besides, the event is not more important than their life.
 Putting the event as a priority is a very selfish act.
 It is the addict saying the event needs me more than I need the event.
-There is also no regard to how being at the event will affect those who did not want them to attend anyway.
+There is also no regard for how being at the event will affect those who did not want them to attend anyway.

 - Become critical of others – When they start making excuses and speaking ill of others, the addict or alcoholic is beginning to build back up resentments.